It's all about building connections ...

 Between molecules, between students and faculty, between your passion for science and the knowledge that will help you reach your goals.
 Check out these links that illustrate the opportunities in our department

-- Our latest department newletter, the Cavendish Chronicle - Fall 2012, with information about our faculty, students, and alums
+- View our most recent and past department newsletter, the Cavendish Chronicles, with information about our faculty, students, and alums

 - Since 2010, the CSB/SJU Chemistry Department has received almost $1.3 million in funding from the National Science Foundation to support instrument acquistion, scholarships for underrepresented students, curriculum revision, and research!

 - With the help of a $200,000 Transforming Undergraduate Education in the Sciences grant from the National Science Fondation, we are deploying a brand new and transformative chemistry curriculum with courses that intergrate the five subdiscplines of chemistry (analytical, inorganic, organic, and physical chemistry as well as biochemistry).

 - Our diverse faculty mentor students in undergraduate research project in areas such as nanoparticles, medicinal chemistry, synthetic organic or inorganic chemistry, and biochemistry.

 - Our chemistry department ranked 16th out of 914 liberal arts institutions for graduates who have gone on to receive their Ph.D. in chemistry.